layou233/ZBProject/zbproxy-doc/docs/configuration/protocol/minecraft.md

 But for some servers, this could help players to bypass the client mods check.

 It has been observed in practice that this may cause the FML client to print a lot of warning logs (but does not affect the game), so change it at your own risk.

+### IgnoreSRVRedirect

+!!! note
+    Minecraft outbounds will check the Minecraft SRV records (`_minecraft._tcp.<metadata.target_address>`) of the target address and follow it before connecting.

+This will skip the SRV check and connect directly to the target.

 ### HostnameAccess